wvxbs/useful-scripts/README.md

 # Useful Scripts
-just a repo to store usefull scripts that I use daily
+just a repo to store useful scripts that I use daily